manheim/cf_deployer/DETAILS.md

     * keep-previous-stack (True/False: for Cname-Swap and Auto Scaling Group Swap, previous stack will be kept after new stack is created by default.
 Set it to false to delete the previous stack)
     * raise-error-for-unused-inputs (True/False: it is false by default.
 If it is set to true, errors will be thrown if there are any inputs which are not used as parameters of CloudFormation json templates.
 If it is set to false or the setting does not exist, warnings will be printed in the console if there are un-used inputs.)
     * auto-scaling-group-name-output
-    * create-stack-policy-filename: the name of the json file (w/o the json extension) holding the stack policy to be used during the creation of the component stack.  the file is assumed to be relative to the config directory.
+    * create-stack-policy: The name of the stack policy to be used during the creation of the component stack.
+The location of the policy json file is assumed to be "config/{create-stack-policy}.json".
-    * override-stack-policy-filename: the name of the json file (w/o the json extension) holding the stack policy to be used as an override policy during updates of component stacks. the file is assumed to be relative to the config directory.
+    * override-stack-policy: The name of the override stack policy to be used during the creation of the component stack.
+The location of the policy json file is assumed to be "config/{override-stack-policy}.json".
+Since the override policy is only used occassionally, the most likely use of this setting will be via the `--settings` cli flag, v.s. being persistently set in the config file.
 * **For Components Using the Cname-Swap Deployment Strategy**
     * dns-fqdn (DNS record set name, for example, myApp.api.abc.com)
     * dns-zone (DNS hosted zone, for example, api.abc.com)